-We recommend you to brew this coffee in pour over or drip method.
+We recommend you to brew this coffee in a pour-over or drip method.
 It’ll taste perfect in light and medium roasting.
 And for a unique espresso shot, you can take darker roasts.

-Sulawesi Toraja coffee is characterized by low acidity, smooth, full body and taste, which makes everybody forget about everything for a while.
+Sulawesi Toraja coffee is characterized by low acidity, smooth, full-body, and taste, which makes everybody forget about everything for a while.
 It has a very complex character with the splash of chocolate, sweetness and spicy herb notes.
-There are roasted walnut, spicy pepper and sweet sour of red apple in flavor profile.
+There are roasted walnut, spicy pepper, and sweet-sour of red apple in the flavor profile.

 Before you buy it, you need to know some peculiarities of this variety.
 Sulawesi coffee beans do not darken during roasting, unlike coffee beans of other varieties.
 The roasting process is considered completed after the second crack of the bean, and, in some cases, after the first one.
 Due to the fact that coffee beans of this variety remain green after roasting, they are often overroasted and the taste of the coffee drink deteriorates.
 Hence, buy it from reputable roasters only!

-Sumatra is the second largest island of Indonesia.
-Coffee originated from Sumatra, has rich body and high density, which is so appreciated by connoisseurs.
+Sumatra is the second-largest island of Indonesia.
+Coffee originated from Sumatra, has a rich body and high density, which is so appreciated by connoisseurs.
 Beans from the Mandheling plantations are especially valued.
 Among arabica coffees, Mandheling beans have the thickest flavor.

-It is growing in the west-central region near Padang at an elevation 1000 to 1520 meters above sea level.
-Same as Sulawesi Toraja coffee beans, Sumatra Mandheling beans are hand-picked and processed with wet-hull method.
+It is growing in the west-central region near Padang at an elevation 1,000 to 1,520 meters above sea level.
+Same as Sulawesi Toraja coffee beans, Sumatra Mandheling beans are hand-picked and processed with a wet-hull method.

 These beans give a saturated drink with almost no acidity.
 Coffee aficionados from all over the world appreciate Sumatra Mandheling variety for an exquisite spicy aroma, rich, dense, earthy flavor with a hint of chocolate and brown sugar.
 It has a long aftertaste with a slight acidity, and such a smooth and full body so that it can be described as syrupy.

-We recommend to try it in medium-dark and dark roasts to feel the sweetness and spice flavours!
+We recommend to try it in medium-dark and dark roasts to feel the sweetness and spice flavors!

 By the way, this coffee is quite controversial – some people don’t like it and some people cannot live without it.
 But anyway it’s worth trying at least once!

-Tanzania Peaberry Coffee is growing on the slopes of Kilimanjaro mountain.
-Here all arabica plantations are feeling great due to abundantly fertilized with organic volcanic ash, moreover, climate provides the best conditions for coffee trees to grow.
-Interesting fact, that sometimes Tanzania coffee shows similar characteristics with Kenya coffee due to the geographical proximity to Kenya borders.
+Tanzania Peaberry Coffee is grown on the slopes of Kilimanjaro mountain.
+Here all arabica plantations are feeling great due to abundantly fertilized with organic volcanic ash, moreover, the climate provides the best conditions for coffee trees to grow.
+Interesting fact, that sometimes Tanzania coffee shows similar characteristics with Kenya coffee due to the geographical proximity to Kenya’s borders.